Pageboy/pageboy.github.io/_photographs/travels-in-mexico.md

 The itinerary of this trip was as follows:
 Mexico City - Cancun - Playa del Carmen - laguna Chabela - Valladolid - Merida - Chichen Itza - Uxmal - Ría Celesún - Tulum - Holbox

+See a selection of my photos through the link below.

 <!--and-->